(Disk, Herniated; Herniation of Nucleus Pulposus [HNP]; Prolapsed Disc; Ruptured Disc; Slipped Disc)

-Discs are small circular cushions between the bones in the spine.
-The bones are called vertebrae.
-The discs are compressible.
+Discs are small circular, compressible cushions between the vertebral bones in the spinal column.
 They act as cushions for the vertebrae.
-A herniated disc happens when discs in the spine bulge from their proper place.
+A herniated disc bulges from its proper place, putting pressure on spinal nerves.
 This is most common in the lower spine.

 Risk Factors TOP

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your spine will be examined.
 The movement, strength, and reflexes of your arms and legs will be tested.